bismuthfoundation/hypernode/doc/Notes.md

 log level

 - INFO is used for verbose logging of regular messages
-- WARNING is used for expected logic errors that are know to happen during execution, like a timeout.
+- WARNING is used for expected logic errors that are known to happen during execution, like a timeout.
 - ERROR are only used for unexpected exceptions and should be reported to the devs.